Skip to content

 6. Theism, which holds that God designed our minds to reliably apprehend truth, does not face this problem.

-The core insight is elegant: naturalism, taken seriously, appears to saw off the branch it sits on.
-If our reasoning is just electrochemistry shaped by survival pressures, then the conclusion “naturalism is true” is not something we arrived at through reliable truth-tracking, but rather something our brains produced because it was adaptive - or merely accidental.
+The core idea is elegant: naturalism, taken seriously, appears to saw off the branch it sits on.
+If our reasoning is just brain chemistry shaped by survival pressures, then “naturalism is true” is not a conclusion we reached through reliable truth-tracking - it is something our brains produced because it was adaptive, or just accidental.

 Lewis’s Original Formulation

 C.S.
-Lewis drew a sharp distinction between reasons and causes.
+Lewis drew a sharp line between reasons and causes.
 When a billiard ball moves, it moves because another ball struck it - a physical cause.
-When a mathematician concludes that a proof is valid, she concludes this because the logical relationships between the premises and conclusion compel that judgment - a rational ground.
-Lewis argued that naturalism collapses rational grounds into physical causes.
-If your belief that 2+2=4 is fully explained by neuron firings caused by prior neuron firings caused by evolutionary pressures, then there is no room for the belief to be held because it is true.
-The logical relationship between premises and conclusion plays no role in explaining why you hold the belief.
+When a mathematician concludes a proof is valid, she concludes this because the logic forces it - a rational ground.
+Lewis argued naturalism collapses rational grounds into physical causes.
+If your belief that 2+2=4 is fully explained by neurons firing, caused by prior neuron firings, caused by evolutionary pressures, then there is no room for you to hold the belief because it is true.
+The logical link between premises and conclusion plays no role in why you believe it.

-Lewis’s argument provoked a famous response from philosopher Elizabeth Anscombe, who pointed out that Lewis had conflated different senses of “explanation.”
-A belief can be causally explained by brain processes and rationally justified by logical relationships at the same time, just as a calculator’s output is both caused by electronic circuits and mathematically correct.
-Lewis acknowledged Anscombe’s critique and substantially revised his argument for the second edition of Miracles.
+Lewis’s argument provoked a famous response from philosopher Elizabeth Anscombe.
+She pointed out that Lewis had mixed up different senses of “explanation.”
+A belief can be caused by brain processes and rationally justified by logic at the same time, just as a calculator’s output is both caused by electronic circuits and mathematically correct.
+Lewis accepted the critique and substantially revised his argument for the second edition of Miracles.

 Plantinga’s Evolutionary Version

 Alvin Plantinga’s Evolutionary Argument Against Naturalism (EAAN) is the most rigorous modern version.
-Plantinga asks: given naturalism and evolution, what is the probability that our cognitive faculties are reliable?
-His answer is that it is low or inscrutable.
+Plantinga asks: given naturalism and evolution, how likely is it that our minds are reliable?
+His answer is that it is low or impossible to say.

 The key claim is that natural selection acts on behavior, not directly on beliefs.
-Consider an organism that flees predators.
+Imagine an organism that flees predators.
 It may flee because it correctly believes the predator is dangerous.
-But it could equally flee because it finds the predator sexually attractive and is running toward a perceived mate, or because it believes the predator is its offspring and it is running to fetch food for it.
-Wildly different belief systems can produce identical survival behavior.
-If selection only “sees” behavior, there is no evolutionary pressure filtering for true beliefs specifically.
+But it could equally flee because it finds the predator sexually attractive and is running toward what it thinks is a mate, or because it thinks the predator is its offspring and it is running to fetch food.
+Wildly different beliefs can produce the same survival behavior.
+If selection only “sees” behavior, there is no evolutionary pressure that filters specifically for true beliefs.

 Why the Argument Falls Short